 Coronavirus, also known scientifically as COVID-19, has been a global nightmare.
 One by one, the virus has infiltrated nearly every country and about 10% of those who have contracted the virus have died.
 Sadly, there are many African Americans who still don’t fully understand what the virus is, and how to prevent it.

-Here are the top 10 most common misconceptions that many in the Black community have:
+Here are some of the top, most common misconceptions that many in the Black community have:

 #1 – Black People Can’t Get It: This is simply not true.
 To date, at least three African American NBA players have contracted the virus.
 In addition, several African nations including Rwanda, Nigeria, and Kenya have all reported individuals who have tested positive for the viral.
 Therefore, Black people are not immune to the virus.

 #2 – Vodka Kills the Virus: Most vodka brands are only 40 percent alcohol, and that is not high enough to effectively kill microbes.
-The CDC recommends using handsaniter that contains at least 60 percent alcohol.
+The CDC recommends using a hand sanitizer that contains at least 60 percent alcohol.
+Having a bottle of Hand Sanitizer on you to use when you come into contact with surfaces while you’re out and about might not be such a bad idea when it comes to protecting yourself against the virus.

 #3 – You Need Health Insurance to Be Tested: Definitely not true.
 The U.S. government has mandated free testing to all individuals who have the symptoms of Coronavirus.
 All hospitals are required to comply, but not all hospitals may have enough test kits.
 In addition, there may be a long waiting line to get tested.